zjy365/sailos-website/content/blog/(what-is)/what-is-cloud-run/index.en.md

 **Strategic decision-making** around platform choice should consider multiple factors beyond initial simplicity.
 Teams that prioritize rapid deployment and deep Google Cloud integration may find Cloud Run ideal for their needs.
 Organizations planning multi-cloud strategies or seeking maximum cost optimization might find platforms like Sealos more aligned with their long-term objectives.

 The **future of application deployment** clearly trends toward containerized serverless architectures that combine the operational simplicity of managed platforms with the flexibility and portability of containerized applications.
-Whether through Cloud Run's Google-optimized approach or alternatives like Sealos's Kubernetes-native philosophy, this shift represents a significant advancement in making sophisticated infrastructure capabilities accessible to development teams focused on building great applications rather than managing infrastructure.
+Whether through Cloud Run's Google-optimized approach or alternatives like the Kubernetes-native philosophy of Sealos, this shift represents a significant advancement in making sophisticated infrastructure capabilities accessible to development teams focused on building great applications rather than managing infrastructure.

 **For teams beginning their serverless container journey**, experimentation across multiple platforms provides valuable insights into how different approaches align with specific requirements and constraints.
 Cloud Run's generous free tier makes it an excellent starting point for learning serverless container concepts, while platforms like Sealos offer compelling alternatives for teams ready to optimize for cost and flexibility from the beginning.